 officer or affidavit of the person that he or she has sent the copy in pursuance of this Section is evidence that he or she has done so.
-No employee of a facility licensed under the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act of 2013, or the ID/DD Community Care Act, or the MC/DD Act shall obstruct an officer or other person making service in compliance with this Section.
+No employee of a facility licensed under the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act of 2013, the ID/DD Community Care Act, or the MC/DD Act shall obstruct an officer or other person making service in compliance with this Section.
 An employee of a gated residential community shall grant entry into the community, including its common areas and common elements, to a process server authorized under Section 2-202 of this Code who is attempting to serve process on a defendant or witness who resides within or is known to be within the community.
 As used in this Section, "gated residential community" includes a condominium association, housing cooperative, or private community.

 (b) The officer, in his or her certificate or in a record filed and